-By the end of this article you will know exactly what makes someone a party pooper.
+By the end of this article you will know exactly how not to be a party pooper.

 What Is A Party Pooper

-A party pooper is an individual who takes value away from people and situations and/or and an individual who brings the mood down.
+A party pooper is an individual who takes value away from either people or social gatherings.

 In this article I will use interchangeably the words social burden, social reject and party pooper to identify the same patters of behavior.

 And here is how the social rejects manage to make their presence highly unwelcome to any social groups: